mindspore-ai/ms-operator/README.md

 This project contains the specification and implementation of MSJob custom resource definition.
-We will demonstrate running a walkthrough of creating ms-operator, as well as MNIST training job on Kubernetes with MindSpore `0.1.0-alpha` image (x86 CPU build version) on a single node.
+We will demonstrate running a walkthrough of creating ms-operator, as well as MNIST training job on Kubernetes with MindSpore-cpu image (x86 CPU build version) on a single node.
 More completed features will be developed in the coming days.

 This project defines the following:
 - The ms-operator
 - A way to deploy the operator
 - MindSpore LeNet MNIST training example
-- Future goal: distributed MindSpore training example
+- MindSpore distributed GPU example using Volcano
+- etc.

 ### MindSpore docker image